 4) Speak up

-Send a press release to attract attention for your business.
+Send a press release to attract attention to your business.
 Be sure it has an interesting angle that breaks through the clutter and draws intrigue.
-Think about what kind of news from other businesses catches your eyes and ears?
+Think about what kind of news from other businesses catches your eyes and ears.
 Perhaps like this one we did in 2011.
 Need more help deciding what is newsworthy?
 Read our 10 Tips on How Your Business Can Make The News.

 5) Measure up